View Document

 Heads of School

-Promote good research data management practice.
+Promote best practice research data management.

-Endorse disposal of research data and primary materials, for approval by relevant Executive Dean, on recommendation or request from the researcher.
+Endorse disposal of research data and primary materials, for approval by the relevant Executive Dean, on recommendation or request from the researcher.

 Executive Deans

-Approve the disposal of research data and primary materials is in accordance with QUT’s Records Governance Policy.
+Ensure the disposal of research data and primary materials is in accordance with QUT’s Records Governance Policy.

 Director, Research Infrastructure Operations

-Co-leads the development of training and support relating to research data and primary materials management.
+Supports the University Librarian in the development of training and support relating to research data and primary materials management.

-Provides eResearch-driven training on contemporary data management technologies, techniques, and practices.
+Develops and provides specialist training on contemporary data management technologies, techniques, and practices.

 Head of Research Portfolio